FaridahMut/Exploratory-Data-Analysis-in-Pandas/README.md

 1. Which countries have the highest and lowest world population percentage?
 2. Which countries have the highest and lowest growth rate?
 3. How does the population in various year correlate to each other?
+4. Are there any continents that have growth faster and in which ways?
+5. Are there any outliers in the dataset?

 ## Procedure used
 1. The first steps in performing an EDA is to get an overall view of the data